mjon/WildCounts/_posts/2021-10-16-thats-no-pollinator-thats-a-flower-visitor.md

 <div class="indent">
 <figure>
 <a href="https://inaturalist.nz/observations/4243252" title="bumblebee visiting kowhai flower"><img src="https://inaturalist-open-data.s3.amazonaws.com/photos/5072228/large.jpg" width="480px" alt="bumblebee visiting kowhai flower"></a>
 <figcaption>This bumblebee is visiting this kowhai flower, but it's not pollinating it.
-Instead, it's chewed into the base of the flower and is stealing the nectar without touching any pollen.</figcaption>
+Instead, it's chewed into the base of the flower and is stealing the nectar without touching any pollen.
+When you see animals visiting flowers, be sure to describe just what you see, not what you assume is happening.</figcaption>
 </figure>
 </div>